Ilyes512/WPF/README.md

 Please, if you have tips or idea's, then please share them!
 Just put them under the issues.

 # WPF - WordPress Foundation
 WPF is a Wordpress theme based on Zurb's Foundation HTML Framework.
 Foundation is designed with "mobile first" in mind.
-Also the theme is (more) [SEMANTIC](https://en.wikipedia.org/wiki/Semantic_HTML)!
+Also the theme is (more) [SEMANTIC](https://en.wikipedia.org/wiki/Semantic_HTML) now!
 For more info see [Foundation](http://foundation.zurb.com/).

 # Version
 This theme uses the latest Foundation `v4.1.6` (including some commits planned for the release of v4.1.7) and works on the latest Wordpress version `v3.5.1`.
 The current WPF version is `v0.2.4`.